• Home |

 Self-Defense

-Self-defense cartridges are the most important bullets you’ll ever carry.
-The bullets you choose can mean the difference between being a victim or a survivor.
-Fortunately, selecting these bullets is pretty simple when you understand how they work.
+Self-defense cartridges are the most important you’ll ever carry.
+The ones you choose can spell the difference between becoming a victim or a survivor.
+Fortunately, selecting the right ammo is pretty simple once you understand which bullet you need.

-Self-defense cartridges must expand on impact to stop threats.
-So, look for anything with a JHP, SCHP, or XTP designation.
-All of these bullets are designed to expand quickly, so they’re a great starting place.
+Self-defense cartridges must deliver expansion after impact to maximize damage to the threat.
+Look for anything with a JHP, SCHP, or XTP designation.
+All of these bullets are designed to expand, so they’re a great starting place.

-Next, some firearms (like the Taurus G3c) struggle to cycle hollow-point bullets specifically.
-However, you can choose higher-quality ammunition to overcome this issue.
+Some firearms (like the Taurus G3c) struggle to cycle hollow-point bullets.
+You can choose higher-quality ammunition to overcome this issue.
 Also, it’s a good idea to buy a few boxes of defense ammunition and see which you like better.

 Training

-Whether you’re training yourself to get used to your Ruger Security 9, introducing a new shooter to firearms, preparing for competitions, or training for law enforcement qualifications, the ammo you choose can be the difference between success and failure.
+Whether you’re training yourself to get used to your Ruger Security-9, introducing a new shooter to firearms, preparing for competitions, or training for law enforcement qualifications, the ammo you choose can spell the difference between success and failure.

-Training ammunition typically needs to be accurate and clean.
-Furthermore, you’re likely going through several magazines in a short time.
-So, low-friction case materials like brass or nickel-plated brass will cycle better than steel-cased ammo.
+Training ammunition needs to be accurate and clean.
+You’re likely going through several magazines in a short time.
+Low-friction case materials like brass or nickel-plated brass will cycle better than steel.

-Federal Syntech and Speer Lawman are both great options for training because they have reduced lead risk, they’re accurate, and they are cleaner than standard FMJs.
-It took some time for me to get used to the serrations on the Ruger’s sights, so these rounds make it easier to do that on a budget at any range.
+Federal Syntech and Speer Lawman are both great options for training because they cause less lead exposure, they’re accurate, and they perform cleaner than standard FMJ loads.

 Competition/Target Shooting